opain/Calculating-FUSION-TWAS-weights-pipeline/README.md

 gcta=<Path to gcta_nr_robust binary>
 output=<Name of the previously created output directory>

-# For example, only account it could like this
+# For example, it could like this
 cd /home/mpmop/Calculating-FUSION-TWAS-weights-pipeline
 chmod a+x ./OP_TWAS_weights_using_fusion.sh
 mkdir pipe_test